10 Snacks for Ulcerative Colitis

 Avocados are very nutritious since they are high in healthy fats (unsaturated fats), fiber, potassium, vitamin C, B-vitamins, vitamin E, vitamin K, magnesium, and others.

-Optional: Consider pairing your guacamole or avocado with chips like Siete or other chips that use avocado oil or olive oil instead of canola or other oils.
+Although chips and crackers are considered processed foods, the quality of ingredients used does make a difference in terms of overall impact on the GI tract.
+Consider pairing your guacamole or avocado with chips like Siete or other chips that use avocado oil or olive oil instead of canola or other oils.

-Edamame and Nuts
+Edamame

 This protein-rich snack can be another great option to have.
 In just 1 cup of edamame, there is roughly 18 grams of protein and 8 grams of fiber.